tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <h3> Validation Details </h3>
 <div class="box">
-	<p> Validation are reported in terms of Calibration and Discrimination.
+	<p> Validation are reported in terms of Calibration, Discrimination and Somers' D.
-	Calibration is reported int erms of the Mallows C-Statistic and by regressing the fitted linear predictor against the outcome (Slope).
+	Calibration is reported in terms of the Mallows C-Statistic and by regressing the fitted linear predictor against the outcome (Slope).

-	Discrimination is evaluated by categroising patietns into 4 risk groups.
+	Discrimination is evaluated by categorising patients into 4 risk groups.
-	Risk groups are deteimented by the quartiles of the linear predictor and compared grapically and by evaluating the relative risk by fitting a univariable Cox Proportional Hazards Models
+	Risk groups are determined by the quartiles of the linear predictor and compared graphically and by evaluating the relative risk by fitting a univariable Cox Proportional Hazards Models.
 	</p>
 </div>